 Timing a purchase on new technology is always a challenge.
 It's like buying a laptop, in 12 months it'll be outdated, and you'll be wanting the new model.
 But at some point, you need to jump in.
 For each person that decision time comes at different times and hopefully we can help you decide when is right for you.
 Here are a couple of things to consider if now is a good time for you, focusing on Electric Scooters, but this can transcend any of the PEV's:

 Thanks for visiting ScooterSurfer.com!
 We hope our site helps you make an informed decision if a PEV is right for you, which type suits you, and if now is the right time for you to buy.
+And let's not forget where most of these PEV's got their start, kick scooters.
 If you learned something from our site, you can: